son-link/hallomatch/README.md

 To pause the game, click on the icon in the top right corner.

+### Acknowledgements

+Thanks to Rafa Lagoon and his community for testing the game and giving me feedback.

+To you, for playing it ;)

 ## Español

 Hallomatch es un pequeño juego de buscar parejas de cartas con temática de Halloween.